xerolinux/XeroWiki/docs/grub.md

 2- Select one of the 8 themes, watch the magic.<br />
 3- Reboot your system and see the theme in action !<br />

+Or, alternatively, you can do so from the toolkit, if you are using it, or on **XeroLinux**.

 Be very careful playing with your bootloader.
 I made sure they work.
 Beyond that it's on you.
 This is provided as is with no warranty whatsoever...